dangeng/CorrWiseLosses/README.md

 ## Getting Started

+### Environment and Dependencies

+A conda environment can be set up by running `conda create --name [ENV_NAME] --file requirements.txt`.

+TODO: Make a virtualenv requirements.txt

+TODO (might have forgotten a few): Requirements are roughly:

+- pytorch
+- numpy
+- scipy
+- PIL

 ### Download Flow Model Checkpoints

 First, download the flow model checkpoints by running `sh download_models.sh`.
 This will download the RAFT checkpoints and copy them to the correct directory, and then do some cleanup.